 Vehicle headlights spotlight reflective materials much easier than non-reflective clothing.

 Rule 4: Young children are particularly vulnerable to road traffic accidents.
-Teach your children the Green Cross Code before they start crossing the roads alone.
+So, teach children the Green Cross Code before they start crossing roads alone.

 The Highway Code rules for pedestrians has specific guidance for young children.
 They should not be left alone on the pavement.